Raymond Collishaw: No. 13 Naval Squadron

-Squadron Commander - No. 3 Naval / No. 203 Squadron RAF
+Squadron Commander – No. 3 Naval / No. 203 Squadron RAF

 On 23 January 1918, Collishaw returned to the embattled area of the Western Front to command No. 3 Naval Squadron (stationed at Mont-Saint-Éloi), one of his previous units.
 Collishaw found that serving as a commanding officer took up a great deal of his time with "paper work", and as a result, his flight time was significantly curtailed until June.
 Tactics at the time had shifted: much larger flights needed to be deployed to avoid being overwhelmed by the larger German formations on patrol; and aircraft were now being called upon to do low-level strafing attacks on enemy positions and troops.
 These attacks were urgently requested after the Germans launched their Spring Offensive, and their forces were rapidly breaking through and rushing through open territory.
 These advances eventually brought the aerodrome under shellfire, and forced No. 3 Naval to shift bases to Treizennes.
 On 1 April, the RNAS and the RFC merged into the Royal Air Force, and No. 3 Naval became No. 203 Squadron RAF.
 Collishaw remained in command with the new rank of major.
-On 9 April 1918 the situation at the front had improved, and the squadron moved closer to the lines at Liettres - soon joined by Collishaw's old Naval 10 (now No. 210 Squadron RAF).
+On 9 April 1918 the situation at the front had improved, and the squadron moved closer to the lines at Liettres – soon joined by Collishaw's old Naval 10 (now No. 210 Squadron RAF).
 The squadron later shifting to Le Hamel, Collishaw finally got back into the air in early June, and his flight time increased further in July.
 On 4 July, Collishaw learned he had been awarded the Distinguished Flying Cross.
 This was followed on 1 August with a bar to his Distinguished Service Order.
 Scoring intermittently, Collishaw remained in command of 203 Squadron until 21 October, when he was recalled to London, England.
 He had been credited with 60 victories.

-In London, Collishaw learned he was to be posted back to Canada, and was in the midst of a tour of the latest pilot training procedures in Britain when the Armstice was signed.
+In London, Collishaw learned he was to be posted back to Canada, and was in the midst of a tour of the latest pilot training procedures in Britain when the Armistice was signed.
 He was informed by the Air Ministry that he might participate in an attempt to fly across the Atlantic using a 'Super' Handley Page V/1500 long-range bomber, but this was scrapped due to unwanted media publicity.
-He took an extended leave in Canada in before returning to England in the early Spring of 1919, being promoted to lieutenant colonel.
+He took an extended leave in Canada before returning to England in the early Spring of 1919, being promoted to lieutenant colonel.